bybrand/oauth2-frontapp/README.md

 ```

 ## Usage
-This is a instruction base to get the token, and in then, to save in your database to future request.
+This is a instruction base to get the token and refresh_token, and in then, to save in your database to future request.

 ```
 use Bybrand\OAuth2\Client\Provider\FrontApp as ProviderFrontApp;
-use Bybrand\OAuth2\Client\OptionProvider\JsonAuthOptionProvider;

 $params = $_GET;

 $provider = new ProviderFrontApp([
     'clientId'    => 'key-id',
-    'clientSecret' => 'secret-key',
     'redirectUri' => 'your-url-redirect'
 ]);

-// Need to Json authentication and not the default x-www-form-urlencoded
-$provider->setOptionProvider(new JsonAuthOptionProvider)

 if (!isset($params['code']) or empty($params['code'])) {
     // If we don't have an authorization code then get one